3 Q’s To Answer Before You Send In An (Other) Resume

 It’s not new, everything has skills and everyone “thinks they’d be a great fit for the position” Literally everyone.

 It is much more exciting to tell snippets of why you love to do the job you’re applying for.
 When it started, when you realized you liked it, and snippets of work you’ve done in the past that someone cared about and made you successful in your career.
-If you think you don’t have any stories like this, stop that right now and check out my blog on job story questions.
-This will prompt you and prove you wrong.

 For example: My love of analytics started when I started compiling my team’s sales numbers and running them through multiple different pivot tables in order to see where we needed improvement.